TheProgramableTurtle/Fugu/README.md

 # Fugu
 Fugu is the first open source jailbreak tool based on the checkm8 exploit.

-__FORK:__ This fork includes WIP support for the s8000/s8003 SoC (iPhone 6s, iPhone 6 Plus, iPhone SE first generation, iPad 5th generation).
+__FORK:__ This fork includes WIP support for the s8000/s8003 (iPhone 6s, iPhone 6 Plus, iPhone SE first generation, iPad 5th generation) and t8015 (iPhone 8, iPhone 8 Plus, iPhone X) SoCs.
 To test this you need to manually copy the "checkm8_nopaddingcorruption_arm64.bin" file to the output folder because I can't get xcode to do it.
+The changes are tracked on the 's8000' branch.
 __UPDATE:__ Fugu will now install Sileo, SSH and Substitute automatically!
 Additionally, all changes to the root file system are now persistent.
 Put your iDevice into DFU mode, run `Fugu iStrap`, unlock your iDevice and follow the on-screen prompts.
 __IMPORTANT:__ This jailbreak is currently in development and only meant to be used by developers.